asfuchs6/61040/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` If the user is not logged in
-- `404` If the freetId is invalid
+- `404` If the freet does not exist or if the freet is already liked

 #### `DELETE /api/liked/:freetId?` - Delete an existing liked freet